bethsmith0623/SEI-CC_4/work/w08/d3/01-02-django-many-to-many-models/django-many-to-many-models.md

   })
 ```

-We're using the manager's `exclude` method to grab all toys that don't meed the condition passed to it.
+We're using the manager's `exclude` method to grab all toys that don't need the condition passed to it.

 The Django Query API enables [Field Lookups](https://docs.djangoproject.com/en/2.1/ref/models/querysets/#field-lookups) for every field in the model. `id__in` is one such field lookup that checks if the model's `id` is in a list and that list is being created with this code: